EliaTogni/Univault/Classes/Simulation.md

   return(v)
 ```

 Which is the quality of pseudorandom numbers generating using this technique?
-First of all, note that once the seed has been fixed the recurrence relation is completely deterministic, and this means that after at most elements the sequence will generate already produced elements, thus repeating itself.
+First of all, note that once the seed has been fixed the recurrence relation is completely deterministic, and this means that after at most $m$  elements the sequence will generate already produced elements, thus repeating itself.
 In general, however, the sequence will start repeating after a number of iterations, which it will be designate as the **period** of the generator.

 In general, there are three main distinctive properties that drive the choice of the parameters of a congruential generator:
-1) the set of generated pseudorandom values should be undistinguishable from an analogous sample drawn from a discrete uniform distribution over $\{0 , \dots, m-1\}$;
+-  the set of generated pseudorandom values should be undistinguishable from an analogous sample drawn from a discrete uniform distribution over $\{0 , \dots, m-1\}$;
 - its period should be as higher as possible;
 - its computer implementation should be efficient.

 Note that a high period per se does not tell anything about the quality of its generator: consider for instance the trivial generator obtained by setting $x_{i + 1} = x_i + 1$ which has maximum period $m -1$ for any value of $m$.
 Such a generator would be useless because of the **predictability** of the unseen part of a pseudorandom sequence: each item is the successor of previous element modulo $m$ .
 This is why a good generator should guarantee the first two above mentioned requirements: the first one requires the generator to output a sequence of values difficult to predict, and the second one requires that this sequence be as long as possible.
 Finally, the third requirement deals with parameters allowing an efficient implementation of the corresponding generators in a computer: for instance, the previous choice of $m = 2^{31} -1$ allows to store each of the produced values in a $32$-bit CPU register.

 How is it possible to check the first requirement of unpredictability of the generated pseudorandom sequence?
-A procedure called **Ripley test**consists in verifying that there is a small dependency between successive elements in the sequence, for instance plotting in a bidimensional plane a set of points whose $X$ coordinates have been obtained by the pseudorandom generator, and the $Y$ coordinates are simply the $X$ ones rotated by one item, say on the left.
+A procedure called **Ripley test** consists in verifying that there is a small dependency between successive elements in the sequence, for instance plotting in a bidimensional plane a set of points whose $X$ coordinates have been obtained by the pseudorandom generator, and the $Y$ coordinates are simply the $X$ ones rotated by one item, say on the left.

 ```python
 def ripley_test(v):